-- Installation of Equipment; Design and Operating Standards.
-CUSTOMER shall be responsible for the cost, design, installation, operation and maintenance of the pipes and related accessories desired or necessary for the distribution of chilled water from the POINT OF DELIVERY into and including the CUSTOMER'S PREMISES, including but not limited to the SUBMETER, shut-off valves, and strainers.
+Installation of Equipment; Design and Operating Standards.
+4.1 The CUSTOMER shall be responsible for the cost, design, installation, operation and maintenance of the pipes and related accessories desired or necessary for the distribution of chilled water from the POINT OF DELIVERY into and including the CUSTOMER'S PREMISES, including but not limited to the SUBMETER, shut-off valves, and strainers.
 The CUSTOMER agrees that all such facilities and system designs must be compatible with the OUCooling system operational requirements and must also comply with the OUC Chilled Water Metering Standards (Exhibit "C").
 The CUSTOMER shall install strainers with integral blow-down hose connection installed upstream of chilled water SUBMETERS (Exhibit "C").
 The SUBMETER shut-off valves are defined as the valves used to turn on or cut off the flow of chilled water (Exhibit "C").
 The CUSTOMER agrees to maintain and operate the air conditioning equipment under their control properly to help maximize system operating efficiency, which would include at a minimum the replacement of all air handler filters on a quarterly basis and provide filters to OCCUPANTS who want to replace them more frequently.
-The CUSTOMER shall establish a "facility standard" and require that all air handlers in the PREMISES are designed to deliver the same temperature differential (Delta T), including those that are in common or commercial spaces. - 4.2 Failure to Maintain Equipment.
+The CUSTOMER shall establish a "facility standard" and require that all air handlers in the PREMISES are designed to deliver the same temperature differential (Delta T), including those that are in common or commercial spaces.

+4.2 Failure to Maintain Equipment.
 CUSTOMER shall at all times during the term of this Agreement maintain all SUBMETERS, AMR, shut-off valves and strainers in good working condition.
 The CUSTOMER is responsible for repairing, maintaining, and fixing any broken SUBMETERS, AMR equipment, and SUBMETER shut-off valves at its expense, exclusive of warranties, past the POINT OF DELIVERY.
 The CUSTOMER is responsible for flushing the chilled water pipes before the SUBMETERS are installed by using "bridges" in the place of SUBMETERS during the flushing procedure set forth in the OUC Chilled Water Metering Standards, Exhibit "C".
 Upon discovery of CUSTOMER'S failure to maintain the SUBMETER shut-off valves or strainers in an operable manner, OUC shall notify CUSTOMER of said failure and CUSTOMER shall repair or replace said SUBMETER, AMR, shut-off valves or strainers.
-Failure to repair or replace the SUBMETER, AMR, shut-off valves or strainers within 30 days after notice may result, at OUC's option, in the termination of this Agreement. - 4.3 Changes to Equipment.
+Failure to repair or replace the SUBMETER, AMR, shut-off valves or strainers.
+Failure to repair or replace the SUBMETER, AMR, shut-off valves or strainers.
+Failure to repair or replace the SUBMETER, AMR, shut-off valves or strainers.
+Failure to repair or replace the SUBMETER, AMR, shut-off valves or strainers.
+Failure to repair or replace the SUBMETER, AMR, shut-off valves or strainers.
+Failure to repair or replace the SUBMETER, AMR, shut-off valves or strainers.

+4.3 Changes to Equipment.
 In the event the CUSTOMER makes any changes to its chilled water distribution system and as a result, (a) OUC must make changes to its master metering equipment, or (b) the operating parameters of the CUSTOMER'S SUBMETERS, or AMR equipment require OUC to alter its then current means of providing services under this Agreement, then CUSTOMER shall be responsible for the related fees (on a time and materials basis) and pay such fees within 30 days after invoice from OUC.
-Further, the chilled water facilities within the CUSTOMER'S PREMISES are not part of the OUCooling system.
+Further, the chilled water facilities within the CUSTOMER'S PREMISES are not part of the OUCcooling system.